(1 poor, 2 so-so, 3 good, 4 great)

 VIKTOR: The best you could say about Bosnia is that there were countries that were worse.
 Which say really much - the world before The Program was not a nice place, especially if you didn’t have a lot of money.

-JM: Can you tell us how is the money different from credits we use today?
+JM: So, can you tell us how is the money different from the credits we use today?

 VIKTOR: The problem with money was that it wasn’t in any way connected with the person spending it.
 You did not have to prove that you are well-intending, respected individual to use money, yet you could use it to buy influence and favour just like you’d purchase sugar water.